Middle Eastern Spice Guide

 Here is an extensive chart of Middle Eastern spices, their origin, description, and typical uses.

 The Middle East is known for its unique blends, which use a mixture of spices.
-Below are three of the more popular blends found across the region.
-I recommend using high-quality ingredients to get the best possible flavor when making your blend.
+Below are three of the most popular blends found in the region.

 Za’atar